-Our food service provider is Lackmann Services and they strive to provide fresh, healthy, and fun options in the dining hall located in the Granito Center.
+Dominican College Dining by Chartwells is our food service provider and they strive to provide fresh, healthy, and fun options in the dining hall located in the Granito Center.
 There is a hot station, pizza oven, deli counter, grill, and an excellent salad bar in addition to a “Grab and Go” for a quick meal.
 With daily specials, soups, and fun demonstration days, it is a great food option on campus.
-Lackmann also offers a smaller grill and “Grab and Go” In Casey Hall if you don’t have time to get over to the Granito Center.
+Dominican College Dining by Chartwells also offers a smaller grill and “Grab and Go” in Casey Hall if you don’t have time to get over to the Granito Center.

 If you feel like something different from the on-campus options, the college has many contracts with local food vendors where you can use your “DC Dollars” to have a meal out!
 This includes Pizza joints, Chinese food, Sushi, even CVS Pharmacy, and Applebee’s.